CLOSED FOR RENOVATIONS

 Take the elevator or the spiral staircases to the outdoor viewing tower for breathtaking 360 views of the Kent Narrows Waterfront.
 Bring a camera!

 On the grounds of the CHVC you will access the entrance to Ferry Point Park.
-Take the 530 ft boardwalk over the marsh to a secluded cove offering benches, picnic tables and a short walking trail over looking the Chester River.
-This location is ideal for children and dogs to play in the shallow waters!
+There is a 530 ft boardwalk over the marsh to a secluded cove offering benches, picnic tables and a short walking trail over looking the Chester River.

 The Center also offers free parking for access to the Cross Island Trail.